simonalexanderson/MotoricaDanceDataset/README.md

 - Session 3: Jazz dancing by Lizette Röhnlund and Nils Nygårdh, under supervision of Fatima Teffahi.
 Music by Stockholm Swing Allstars.
 Styles: Jazz, Charleston, Tapping.
 Fingers captures with Manus gloves.
 Unfortulately this gave a lot of sensor drift.
 - Session 4: Street dancing by Mario Perez Amigo and Klara Eriksson + Jazz dancing by Lisette Röhnlund.
 Styles: Krumping, Hiphop, Popping, Locking, Jazz, Charleston.
 Locking and Jazz music were played from youtube.
 Simplyfied fingers (markers on thumb, index and pinky).

-Sessions 1-2 constitutes the PSMD dataset used in the paper "Probabilistic autoregressive dance generation with multimodal attention https://dl.acm.org/doi/10.1145/3478513.3480570" published at SIGGRAPH Asia 2021.
+Sessions 1-2 constitutes the PSMD dataset used in the paper "[Probabilistic autoregressive dance generation with multimodal attention](https://dl.acm.org/doi/10.1145/3478513.3480570)" published at SIGGRAPH Asia 2021.
-Sessions 3-4 are novel recordings for the paper "", in which all the data (Sessions 1-4) were usedfor training.
+Sessions 3-4 are novel recordings for the paper "[Listen, denoise, action!
+Audio-driven motion synthesis with diffusion models](https://arxiv.org/abs/2211.09707)" published at SIGGRAPH 2023.
+For this paper, we used all the data (Sessions 1-4) for training.

 To comply with other studies, we named the clips following the convension used in AIST Dance Database, i.e. 'prefix_genre_situation_camera_dancer_music_choreography'.
 In our case only the tags 'genre', 'dancer' and 'music' are used, while the tags 'situation' is allways set to sFM (Advanced dance), 'camera' to cAll, and 'choreography' to a increasing serial number.